Correlations at PT-symmetric quantum critical point: Abstract

 \section{Abstract}

 We consider a PT-symmetric Fermi gas with an exceptional point, representing the critical point between PT-symmetric and symmetry broken phases.
-Although the low energy spectrum remains linear in momentum, the ground state exhibits spatially periodic particle density oscillations and carries finite current.
-The fermionic Green's function decays in a power law fashion for large distances, as expected from gapless excitations, albeit the exponent is reduced from $-1$ due to the quantum Zeno effect.
+The low energy spectrum remains linear in momentum \jav{and is identical to that of a hermitian Fermi gas.} The fermionic Green's function decays in a power law fashion for large distances, as expected from gapless excitations, albeit the exponent is reduced from $-1$ due to the quantum Zeno effect.
 In spite of the gapless nature of the excitations, the ground state entanglement entropy saturates to a finite value, independent of the subsystem size due to the non-hermitian correlation length intrinsic to the system.
 Attractive or repulsive interaction drives the system into the PT-symmetry broken regime or opens up a gap and protects PT-symmetry, respectively.
 Our results challenge the concept of universality in non-hermitian systems, where quantum criticality can be masked due to non-hermiticity.